Is Cholesterol In Whey Protein Powder Bad? (A Nutrition Coach Answers)

 cholesterol in different types of whey protein powder

-The below table shows the cholesterol content of different types of whey protein powder.
 Since cholesterol is only found in animal products, plant-based sources of protein (such as hemp, pea, or soy) do not contain any cholesterol.

-The cholesterol content of your whey protein powder may vary depending on which brand you buy.
 However, the numbers below are in line with what you’d typically see in most whey protein powders.

-As I stated earlier, too much-saturated fat, trans fat, sodium, and added sugars can cause the liver to produce too much cholesterol, which is why I’ve also included these figures in the table.
+As I stated earlier, too much saturated fat, trans fat, sodium, and added sugars can cause the liver to produce too much cholesterol, which is why I’ve also included these figures in the table.

 How Much Cholesterol Is “Low-Cholesterol”?

-For a food to be considered low in cholesterol, it must have 60mg or less per serving.
 For foods with smaller serving sizes (30g or less), the limit is 1.2mg of cholesterol per gram of food.
 For a 30g serving size (which is a common serving size for protein powders), this means 36mg of cholesterol.

 Prior to 2015, the American Heart Association (AHA) and the American College of Cardiology (ACC) included a recommendation of no more than 300mg of cholesterol per day in their Dietary Guidelines for Americans.

-Many sources still refer to this outdated recommendation.
 However, the Dietary Guidelines no longer include a recommendation for dietary cholesterol.

 This is because there isn’t evidence showing that reducing your dietary cholesterol intake will reduce the cholesterol levels measured in your blood, specifically the “bad” kind of cholesterol (LDL).
-LDL is the type that can build up inside arteries and lead to a higher risk of heart attack or stroke

 Instead of focusing on a specific dietary cholesterol target, the AHA and ACC now recommend adopting a healthy dietary pattern overall, with a focus on fruits, vegetables, whole grains, low-fat or fat-free dairy products, lean protein sources, nuts, seeds, and liquid vegetable oils.